 by Michael Kuo

-This well known mushroom is easily recognized by the way it grows on wood in shelf-like clusters; its relatively large size; its whitish gills that run down a stubby, nearly-absent stem; and its whitish to lilac spore print.
-It fruits in fall and winter across North America, and has a brownish cap.
-A number of very similar species are closely related, and the broad term "Oyster Mushroom" applies equally to Pleurotus ostreatus, Pleurotus pulmonarius (which is often paler, and appears in the summer), and Pleurotus populinus (which is found on the wood of quaking aspen).
+Pleurotus ostreatus is easily recognized by the way it grows on wood in shelf-like clusters; its relatively large size; its whitish gills that run down a stubby, nearly-absent stem; and its whitish to lilac spore print.
+It appears between October and early April across North America, and features a brown cap.
+A number of very similar species are closely related, including Pleurotus pulmonarius (which is often paler, and appears between late April and September), and Pleurotus populinus (which is found on the wood of quaking aspen).

-I think oyster mushrooms have a peculiar smell, but I would be hard pressed to describe it.
+I think Pleurotus ostreatus and other "oyster mushrooms" have a peculiar smell, but I would be hard pressed to describe it.
 An "oyster mushroom smell" is about all I can come up with, but the not-unpleasant odor seems fairly distinctive in the mushroom world.
-Because they are large and grow on trees, oyster mushrooms can be seen from the car--like, when it rains hard for days on end and you just have to get out.

-Cap: 4-15 cm; convex, becoming flat or somewhat depressed; kidney-shaped to fan-shaped, or nearly circular if growing on the tops of logs; somewhat greasy when young and fresh; smooth; pale brown to dark brown; the margin inrolled when young, later wavy, never lined.
+Cap: 3–15 cm across; broadly convex, becoming flat or shallowly depressed; kidney-shaped to fan-shaped in outline, or nearly round if growing on the tops of logs; somewhat greasy when young and fresh; bald; pale to dark brown; fading to buff; sometimes fading slowly and becoming two-toned; the margin somewhat inrolled when young.

-Gills: Running down the stem; close; whitish or with a gray tinge, sometimes yellowish in age; often filled with black beetles, in my collecting areas.
+Gills: Running down the stem (or pseudostem); close; short-gills frequent; whitish or with a gray tinge, becoming yellowish in age and sometimes developing brownish edges; often filled with black beetles, in my collecting areas.